ahmednawazkhan/guides/snmp/creating-custom-mib.md

 __The module name and file name should be same to ensure that the SNMP parser can find the dependent MIB__

+In order to validate the MIB structure install `libsmi`.
+On Centos

+`yum install libsmi`

+It will provide you with a tool called `smilint`

+Check the Mib file using command

+`smilint /usr/share/snmp/mibs/GET-LATEST-SIGNALS-MIB.txt`

 __Please read the book *Essential SNMP 2nd Edition* to under stand *SMI* and *MIB* structures__

 lets verify using `snmptranslate` that doesn't yet know about this node